Juan Carlos Ferrero: 2008: Injuries, year-end No. 55

 Ferrero made a strong start to 2008, reaching his first and last final of the year at the Auckland Open, where he lost to Philipp Kohlschreiber.
 He then defeated David Nalbandian to advance to the fourth round of the Australian Open, where he lost to David Ferrer in four sets.
 Ferrero then suffered three consecutive losses: to Nicolas Mahut at the second round of the Open 13, in Rotterdam to Teymuraz Gabashvili, and in Dubai to Andy Roddick.
-He made a fourth–round appearance in Indian Wells, where Nalbandian defeated him.
+He reached the fourth round in Indian Wells, where Nalbandian defeated him.
 In Miami, Ferrero lost to Tomáš Berdych in the third round, and in Valencia to Marat Safin in the first round.

-Ferrero reached the third round of the Monte Carlo Masters, where he lost to World No. 2 Rafael Nadal in straight sets (6-4, 6-1).
-Less than a month later, however, Ferrero stunned Nadal in straight sets (7-5, 6-1) in the second round of the Rome Masters.
+Ferrero reached the third round of the Monte Carlo Masters, where he lost to World No. 2 Rafael Nadal in straight sets (6–4, 6–1).
+Less than a month later, however, Ferrero stunned Nadal in straight sets (7–5, 6–1) in the second round of the Rome Masters.
 This was Ferrero's second career victory against Nadal in eight meetings, and ended Nadal's streak of seventeen successive match wins in Rome.
 It was widely publicised that Nadal had been injured during this match, despite the fact that Ferrero had also been struggling with a string of injuries.
 Ferrero lost to Stan Wawrinka in the next round.

 Ferrero then played the French Open, where he won the first set of his first round match against Marcos Daniel before retiring due to a leg injury.
 The next tournament he entered was Wimbledon, where he retired in the second round against Mischa Zverev due to a hamstring injury.
 Ferrero missed the next three months of competitive play with a shoulder injury.
-He returned with at the China Open where he made quarterfinals, losing to eventual champion Andy Roddick.
+He returned to the China Open where he made quarterfinals, losing to eventual champion Andy Roddick.
 His next tournaments were the Vienna Open, where he lost in the second round to Jürgen Melzer, and the Grand Prix de Tennis de Lyon, where he lost in the quarterfinals to Jo-Wilfried Tsonga.
 Ferrero ended the year ranked No. 55, his lowest year–end ranking since 1998.